Ray Guarendi

+Raymond N. Guarendi, also known as Dr. Ray, is an author whose work has focused on parenting, discipline, and family issues.

 Biography

 Guarendi received his B.A. and M.A. at Case Western Reserve University in 1974, and his Ph.D. at Kent State University in 1978.
 His experience includes work with school districts, substance abuse and mental health centers, and juvenile courts.